Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

-The paper is organized into several sections.
+{\bf Organization}: The paper is organized into several sections.
 Section \ref{Sec-Pre} provides a review of Orlicz spaces, slowly varying functions, and some important properties of subordinators with slowly varying Laplace exponents.
 In Section \ref{Sec-OB}, we introduce the $\psi$-decomposition, generalized Orlicz-Besov spaces, and present the proof of Theorem \ref{Thm:chart}.
 This section also includes crucial Morrey-type inequalities.
 In Section \ref{Sec-Main}, we present the proof of Theorem \ref{Thm:Main1} and Corollary \ref{Cor:Log}.
 Section \ref{Sec-MP} investigates the martingale problem associated with $\cL$.
 Finally, to illustrate the technical difficulties we mentioned above and the need to introduce the new dyadic decomposition, we offer an appendix including a brief discussion on a theorem by Bass \cite{bass2009regularity} and a remark on the space $\sX^s$.

-We close this section by mentioning some conventions used throughout this paper: We use $:=$ as a way of definition.
+{\bf Notations}.
 Reciprocal of $f$ is denoted by $\frac{1}{f}$ and $f^{-1}$ denote the inverse function of $f$.
 The letter $c$ or $C$ with or without subscripts stands for an unimportant constant, whose value may change in different places.
 We use $a \asymp b$ to denote that $a$ and $b$ are comparable up to a constant, and use $a\lesssim b~(a\gtrsim b)$ to denote $a\leq Cb~(a\geq Cb)$ for some constant $C$.